libbyshoop/csinparallel/dev/modules/TimingCUDA/source/1-VectorAdd/VectorAdd.rst

 Open vectorAdd.cu and vectorAdd6.cu and familiarize yourself with the code.
 Compile and run the programs.

-.. note:: skip compiling vectorAdd6.cu if your machine is incompatable
+.. note:: don't compile vectorAdd6.cu if your machine is incompatable

 Run the programs and see what happens.